bruel-gabrielsson/TopologyLayer/README.md

 This repository contains a Python package that implements PyTorch-compatible persistent homology layers, as well as featurization of the output.

-For an introduction to this topic, see the preprint **A Topology Layer for Machine Learning**, [arxiv:1905.12200](https://arxiv.org/abs/1905.12200)
+For an introduction to this topic, see the paper **A Topology Layer for Machine Learning**, [arxiv:1905.12200](https://arxiv.org/abs/1905.12200)

 ### Point Cloud Optimization